 - Kosher or Sea Salt for finishing

-- Combine the starter, water and 2 cups of the bread flour in a mixing bowl.
+- Combine 8 oz active sourdough starter, 10 oz warm water and and half of the bread flour in a mixing bowl.
 Mix to form a thick batter.
 Cover the bowl and set it aside for 30 minutes.

 - If using a stand mixer, switch to the dough hook.
-Add the melted butter, honey, salt and remaining bread flour and mix until the dough gathers on the hook and clears the sides of the bowl.
+Add 2 oz butter (melted), ¾ oz Honey, 2 teaspoons table salt and remaining bread flour and mix until the dough gathers on the hook and clears the sides of the bowl.
 If the dough is very sticky and doesn't clear the sides of the bowl, sprinkle in a few more tablespoons of flour.
 If mixing by hand, add as much flour as you can then turn the dough out and knead in the rest of the flour.
 Knead the dough for 5 minutes.

 - Turn the dough out onto a floured surface, form it into a smooth ball and place it in a lightly oiled bowl.
 Turn the dough once to coat it on all sides.
 Cover and set aside in a warm spot.

-- After 30 minutes uncover the bowl, lift one side of the dough and fold it into the middle of the dough.
+- After 60 minutes uncover the bowl, lift one side of the dough and fold it into the middle of the dough.
 Repeat with the other three sides of the dough then flip the dough over.
 You're basically turning the dough inside-out to redistribute the yeast and strengthen the gluten.
-Cover the bowl and after 30 minutes repeat the procedure.
 Cover the bowl and after 60 minutes repeat the procedure again.